 - Reduced road traffic casualties (mainly pedestrian) saves £0.5M per year

-- Saving in energy equivalent to 3M liters of fuel per year
+- Saving in energy equivalent to 3M litres of fuel per year

 - Net reduction in pollutants of 45 tonnes of CO, 3.5 tonnes VOCs, 5.7 tonnes NOx, 0.3 tonnes particulates, 3750 tonnes of CO2